Spring Forward: Resetting Your 'Body Clock'

 Health Matters: Why is it more difficult to “spring forward” than to “fall back”?

-Pigeon: It’s probably because so many of us are chronically sleep-deprived—making it that much more taxing to lose an hour, as opposed to gaining one.
+Marcus: Many of us are chronically sleep-deprived, which can make it that much more taxing to lose that extra hour, as opposed to gaining one.

 Health Matters: Is there anything we can do to ease our adjustment to the time change?